Features

 ARDX20 receives the GUITAR PLAYER magazine EDITOR'S PICK AWARD in the April 2010 issue

+The ARDX20 takes the great sound of our previous single AR20DL analog delay, but adds more features.
+This pedal was released slowly, with no hype or advance promotion, so that we would not get into a back-order situation or have to fix problems in early versions.
+They are still sort of "under the radar", but with over 2500 ARDX20 pedals out there now, this pedal is ready to take off!
 It was designed by Ohbayashi San of Analog Man Asia in Japan, with design and specification help from Analogmike.
 We built a custom circuit board and specially designed ergonomic enclosure for this pedal.
 The wires are hand soldered and assembled to our specs in China.
 Then the pedals go to Japan where the Analogman logos on the pedals are engraved (round top versions) and the pedals are calibrated and tuned at the Analog Man Asia shop by Ohbayashi san and his team.
 Here is a picture of the shop in Japan:

+This delay was designed for ease of use and the best sound possible, with standard features everyone can use, but optional external features for things everyone may not want to pay for up front.
+The external options like tap tempo, modulation, and presets is an additional AMAZE0 pedal with a computer in it to control this delay.
 It's trivial to make an analog delay that has very dark repeats, as the noise which is the problem with analog delays is filtered out along with the high end.
 To make the repeats have good fidelity without excessive noise (like the Deluxe Memory Man) is difficult, especially with the newer low voltage delay chips, but we have tuned this delay for high fidelity repeats and kept the noise very low.
 If you want less high end there are ways to get that (which also reduce noise).

 FEATURES